Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has everything to offer.

 4. Watch the Sunset on the West Side of the Island

-One of the more romantic activities on the list and definitely a must-do, whether you’re travelling as a couple or not!
+One of the more romantic activities on the list and definitely one of the best places to visit in the Cook Islands, whether you’re travelling as a couple or not!
 We stayed in the Arorangi District on the west side of the island and the sunsets here were incredible.

 Combine this activity with the next one on the list (happy hour hop) then after the sun has set, enjoy a candlelit dinner at one of the many beachside restaurants.
 We loved watching the sunset at Castaways Resort.
 They’ve got Yakitori skewers if you’re just wanting a snack.
 If you’re looking for a decent meal, their seafood night on Friday is always a winner.